albertcito/ntc-nuxt/content/articulos/la-biblia-aprueba-el-homosexualismo.md

 [^cite_perez_malakoi]: La regulación de la sexualidad en Las leyes particulares de Filón de Alejandría, Laura Pérez.
 P. 527

 [^cite_gagnon_malakoi]:  The Bible and the homosexual practice, Robert Gagnon  Ch 4 - The meaning of malakoi in 1 Cor 6:9

+[^cite_arsenokoitai]: The Bible and the homosexual practice, Robert Gagnon.
+Ch 4 - The meaning of arsenokoitai in 1 Cor 6:9